List of Roblox games: Brookhaven RP

-Brookhaven RP (also known as Brookhaven) is a role-playing game where players can role-play with other users.
+Brookhaven RP (also known as Brookhaven) is a massively multiplayer online game released in 2020.
+Created by game developer Wolfpaq, the game allows players to roleplay in the titular virtual city, with a variety of houses and vehicles.
 The game was cited as a key example of the roleplay genre that several prominent Roblox games are a part of.
 Brookhaven RP once had around 800,000 concurrent players at one time.
 The game was nominated for "Favorite Video Game" at the 2022 Kids' Choice Awards and 2023 Kids' Choice Awards.
+On February 5, 2025, Brookhaven RP was acquired by another game developer, Voldex, with funding from Raine Partners and Shamrock Capital.